Kerbas-ad-astra/CommNet-Relays/README.md

 	* Added new "Super DSN" contract to build enormous DSN relays.
 Why?
 Because we can!
 * 02017 07 04 (2.0.1): Hiccup Suppression
 	* Adjusted facility requirements to suppress random failures when entering the Tracking Station.
+* 02017 09 04 (2.0.2): De-Proliferation
+	* Added 'maxSimultaneous' values for all contracts.

 ##Roadmap